christianbernier/physicsnotes/notes/00-relativity/0-intro-to-special-relativity.md

 In general, the concept of **relativity** allows observers in different *frames of reference* to compare observations of phenomena.

-**Intertial frames of reference** are those that do not involve any rotation or acceleration, where all of Newton's laws apply.
-Examples of an inertial frame of reference would be floating in a nonrotating rocket in interstellar space, away from any meaningful effects of gravity.
+**Inertial frames of reference** are those that do not involve any rotation or acceleration, where all of Newton's laws apply.
+Examples of an inertial frame of reference would be floating in a non-rotating rocket in interstellar space, away from any meaningful effects of gravity.
 The surface of Earth is sometimes accepted as close enough to inertial for some observations, but observers are still subject to Earth's gravitational force and rotation.

 A **transformation** describes how to change observations from one frame of reference into another.
 Transformations are often expressed as a system of equations, comparing two observers' (often denoted $O$ and $O'$) perceived location in spacetime, $(x, y, z, t)$.